 A short video to prepare for your course.

 Your course materials are digital.
 Hard copies of the materials will not be available on site.
 Bring a laptop computer with appropriate adapters and wireless internet capability.
 Click here for more information about iPads and tablets.
 Chromebook users can use the free Kami extension to annotate.

 Download Adobe Acrobat Reader DC now in order to be able to access your materials properly.

 ...your required online portal for everything related to your PTC course, including all necessary course materials, which will be available about 10 days prior to the start date of your course.

 Use the access codes from the PDF to join your course page and group page in Schoology.
 You need to join both pages for full access.

 A spreadsheet of your own to Schoology.
-Upload it to the folder named Pre-Course Assignment under Resources (located on the left of the screen on the Finance group page).
-For example you could prepare a budget for your personal food and entertainment for the next six months and then record your actual expenditures for the three months preceding the course to see how accurate your predictions are.
+On the GROUP page, Upload it to the folder named Pre-Course Assignment under Resources (located on the left of the screen on the Finance group page).
+For example, you could prepare a budget for your personal food and entertainment for the next six months and then record your actual expenditures for the two months preceding the course to see how accurate your predictions are.

 We look forward to seeing you this summer!